Theatre Workout Resources

 Drama & Theatre Manifesto

-In partnership with the Drama & Theatre Education Alliance, Theatre Workout is calling for every child and young person to have an entitlement to drama and theatre throughout their education.
+As a founding member of the Drama & Theatre Education Alliance, Theatre Workout believes every child and young person is entitled to drama and theatre throughout their education.

 Making drama and theatre is an essential part of being human.
 Participating helps us express what we care about, and why, reminding us of who we are and what we can be...